NatCATModeling/R4H2O/manuscript/5_data_products.md

 The `kable()` function discussed in the previous section has a built-in rounding function.
 The `digits` option sets the number of digits for numerical output.
 If you apply a vector to this option then you can set separate digit numbers for each column.

 ### Export formats
 Rstudio can export R-Markdown to many standard formats.
-A standard file can be 'knitted' to an HTML file for websites, Word or PDF.
+A standard file can be 'knitted' to an HTML file for websites, Word, PowerPoint or PDF.
 To create a PDF, you need to have the LaTeX software installed on your computer.
 LaTeX is a powerful markup language, often used for publications in the formal and physical sciences.

 ### Sharing results online
 If you like to share the results of your analysis with the world, then you can upload your HTML report to [RPubs](https://rpubs.com/).
 Please note the that documents on RPubs are publicly visible, so don't add any sensitive data.